 Stellar himself has a pedigree full of European and World Champions and Gold rated horses, and descends from some of the top sire and dam lines in the Haflinger breed.
 His dam is by the gold mare, Clara, who scored a nine on overall movement at her Austrian inspection.
 His damsire's dam, Dorlis, is one of the four strongest mare lines in Austria, and a producer of multiple World and European Champion sons and daughters.
 His sire, Straden, is the top St-line stallion in Austria, the sire of the 2010 World Reserve Champion Junior Stallion, and half brother to the 2010 World Reserve National Champion stallion!
 His damsire won his class and was champion of his keuring in Austria in 2000, and is full brother to three-time World Champion and two-time European Champion, Abendstern.
-Stellar will attend the 30 day North American Pony Stallion testing in 2013.
 Stellar stands 149cm (14.3H).
 Stellar's foals are in high demand with riders looking for their future performance horse, with most selling inutero, sometimes two years in advance.

 Many people have the misconception that breeders of sport horse type Haflingers are changing the breed, but the original Haflinger was a tall, versatile, athletic horse that resembled the sport horse Haflingers of today.
 The World Haflinger Federation is the governing body of the Haflinger breed, and as such, sets the standard.
 Today, one can find several breeders throughout the United States who are now breeding the same high quality horses with the type and movement found in Austria and elsewhere in Europe.
 Some of these horses can be found at our farm, located in Central Michigan.